+Fraasid:

+as these parameters can be easily characterized by simple position sensors or force gauges

+is of general-purpose and

+Of course, the bigger number of vectors describes the shape more trustworthy, but technically it is As the

+An already published technique, which satisfies the requirements described above , is to split the curve into segments or vectors (FIGX)[X13].
+Although, this representation preserves the exact information about the endpoints of each segment, the curvature in between the points is reduced to a constant.
+Nevertheless, the desired accuracy can be reached by increasing the count of segments or decreasing the length of a segment.

 Electrode resistance of the sample was measured experimentally … (directly/ four point method kõlaks siin hästi?)
 All other parameters were obtained by DE algorithm.
 Since the model is not yet fully optimized its evaluation in the meaning of reasonable precision is still computationally expensive.
 Therefore, the optimization of each sample was carried out in two stages.
 First, the parameters C, G, W and μ were determined using fixed value of λ=0.
 In other words, we assume that at the beginning of the actuation there is no relaxation present.
 In second stage, all other parameters were fixed and the optimization was performed respect to λ only.
 Described two stage optimization gives an advantage to determine λ with coarse set of experimental points while the C, G, W and μ are determined with fine set of points over shorter time period.